 Our son Kyle who has severe autism and is twenty-eight years old goes out with his staff each day if he’s feeling well.
 One morning he was having a bit of a rough time getting out, so my husband Vance told his staff to wait in the van, and he would help Kyle get dressed and out the door.

 I was getting ready in my room and open the door quietly because I thought I had heard Kyle come down the stairs.
-I opened the door just a crack and looked through.
-I could see Vance getting him ready, and as he helped him get on his coat and hat, Vance looked up and smiled at Kyle.
+I peeked through the opening and I could see Vance getting him ready.
+As he helped him get on his coat and hat, Vance looked up and smiled at Kyle.
 I could hear him talking to Kyle in gentle tones.

 My life could have been different…